The Federal Bar Association Welcomes All Law Students!

 Learn More About The Law Student Division Here

-Joining the FBA entitles you to membership within the national organization as well as within your local FBA chapter.
-Members receive a host of special benefits designed to uphold the mission of the FBA and support each member’s career within the federal legal system.
-Association activities and member benefits are organized into five primary categories.
+Being affiliated with the FBA gives you access to the national organization as well as your local FBA chapter.
+Law Student Associates receive a host of special benefits designed to uphold the mission of the FBA and support each student’s future career within the federal legal system.
+Association activities and associate benefits are organized into five primary categories.

 You’re in Good Company